 So let’s travel down the Narrow Road and look at the signposts.

-The first signpost on the Narrow Road is REPENTANCE AND FORGIVENESS.
+The first signpost on the Narrow Road is

 Jesus died to forgive us and cleanse us from our sins, but this purification is only granted after we confess our sins.